itsergiu/LLM-Challenge/README.md

-# LLM-Challenge
+# AI Challenge | Web Scraping with Generative AI

-AI no-code Challenge - Collect statistics with Generative AI without coding! 🤖
+AI Challenge | Web Scraping with Generative AI 🤖

+Have you engineered a prompt to extract statistics of SAP blogs?

 Is it possible?
 Share the solution! 🤖